 Reputable Resources about Stem Cells & Stem Cell Therapies

 Stem cell biology and regenerative medicine are exciting areas of scientific research, with lots of buzz in the media everyday.
-But unfortunately the great hopes stem cells bring to the future of medicine have been matched by a dangerous amount of hype, with many unproven and unregulated centres offering stem cell "therapies" that have not been properly tested for safety or efficacy.
+But unfortunately the great hopes stem cells bring to the future of medicine have been matched by a dangerous amount of hype, with many unproven and unregulated centres led by naturopaths and MDs offering stem cell "procedures" that have not been properly tested for safety or efficacy.

 Note that there is no one best stem cell for everything -- there are many different sources and types of stem cells that much each be rigorously tested for long-term safety and efficacy in every specific use case.
 Below are some of the most authoritative and reputable resources compiled by experts in the stem cell field.
 Please consider reviewing them with your healthcare team before undergoing any procedures related to stem cells.

 "Nine Things to Know About Stem Cell Treatments" by the International Society for Stem Cell Research